 Day 1: Cusco – Ollantay tambo – KM 104 – Wiñay wayna – Sun Gate – Machu Picchu – Aguas Calientes – Cusco

-Your guide will pick you up at your hotel at 4am in Cusco for the journey with our private transport to the train station of Ollantaytambo.
-If you prefer to begin in Ollantaytambo, we will pick you up at your hotel at 5:30am.
+Your guide will pick you up at your hotel at 4am in Cusco for a 2-hour scenic drive with our private transport to the train station of Ollantaytambo.
+If you are already in Ollantaytambo in the Sacred Valley, then your pick up will be at 5:30am.
+If you are in another town in the Sacred Valley, please contact our office to organize a suitable pick-up time.

 Take your time to enjoy in this magical Inca ruins, before you take the bus down to Aguas Calientes.
 In the evening at 6:20PM you will take the return Expedition Train to Ollantaytambo and catch our private van back to Cusco and your hotel.
-You will arrive around 10:00PM.
+Estimated arrival time in Cusco is 10:00PM.

 Meals: Picnic lunch